| Chart reference | Description |

 Tailnet derpMap

-To complement the Tailscale-hosted relays, CoreWeave hosts its own relays in select regions to provide a congestion-free, last-mile hop to your CKS workloads.
+To complement the Tailscale-hosted relays, CoreWeave hosts its own relays in select regions to provide a last-mile hop to your CKS workloads.

 To consume CoreWeave hosted relays, you must add them to Tailnet’s configuration.